(Last updated August 26, 2014)

 What information do you collect about me?

-The information we collect at jobs.progressive.com allows you to search for jobs with Progressive, submit your resume online, update your career or contact information electronically, and receive notification of job availability via e-mail.
+The information we collect at the Sites allows you to search for jobs with Progressive, submit your resume online, update your career or contact information, and receive notification of job availability via e-mail.
+We collect this information from some or all of the following sources.
+We’ve provided a few examples for each source, but not all may apply to you.

 - Response Information: This is information you provide to us in response to questions about your background and career, including your resume.